WilliamLaCruz/PRANME-Algorithm/README.md

 					(F(x)-F(y))^T(x-y) >= 0,

-para todo x,y in R^n.
+for all x,y in R^n.